 • Footwork: Intricate foot movements, often in combination with pivots and jumps, used to create space for shots, passes, and rebounds.

-See also Boost Your Basketball Footwork Speed
+See also Mental Aspects of Basketball Speed

 The Importance of Speed and Agility Assessments